surniaulula/wpsso-am/README.md

 <h3>WPSSO Core Plugin Prerequisite</h3>

 <p>WPSSO Mobile App Meta (aka WPSSO AM) is an add-on for the WPSSO Core plugin.
 The Free add-on works with either the Free or Pro versions of WPSSO Core.
-The <a href="https://wpsso.com/extend/plugins/wpsso-am/">WPSSO AMM Pro add-on</a> uses many WPSSO Core Pro features and requires an active and licensed <a href="https://wpsso.com/">WPSSO Core Pro plugin</a>.</p>
+The <a href="https://wpsso.com/extend/plugins/wpsso-am/">WPSSO AM Pro add-on</a> uses many WPSSO Core Pro features and requires an active and licensed <a href="https://wpsso.com/">WPSSO Core Pro plugin</a>.</p>

 <h2>Installation</h2>